bryanmcnett/hexprism/README.md

 }
 ```

-This is more efficient because it never reads Z into memory, unless an XY hexagon check has already passed, which is
+This is more efficient because reads only three values into memory for the vast majority of objects: minA, minB, and minC.
-very rare.
-In the overwhelming majority of cases, this will read 3 values into memory for each object, trivially reject
-all but a tiny fraction of objects, each of which reads 5 more values,
+The remaining five values are read only in the unlikely event that the initial triangle check passes.